Go Ad-Free

 Abilify for Depression:

 Abilify is a case in point.
-This drug was originally approved to treat schizophrenia but is now being advertised aggressively for bipolar disorder (manic-depressive illness).
+This drug was originally approved to treat schizophrenia but has been advertised aggressively for bipolar disorder (manic-depressive illness).
 One ad promotes the drug for managing mood swings and implies that Abilify might help you “feel more like yourself.”

 That sounds appealing, but read on and you learn that elderly dementia patients who take Abilify are at increased risk of death “when compared to patients who are treated with a placebo (sugar pill).”